Israeli settlement: Number of settlements and inhabitants

 As of January 2023, there are 144 Israeli settlements in the West Bank, including 12 in East Jerusalem.
-In addition, there are over 100 Israeli illegal outposts in the West Bank.
-In total, over 450,000 Israeli settlers live in the West Bank excluding East Jerusalem, with an additional 220,000 Jewish settlers residing in East Jerusalem.
+In addition, there are at least 196 Israeli illegal outposts (not sanctioned by the Israeli government) in the West Bank.
+In total, over 500,000 Israeli settlers live in the West Bank excluding East Jerusalem, with an additional 220,000 Jewish settlers residing in East Jerusalem.

 Additionally, over 20,000 Israeli citizens live in settlements in the Golan Heights.

-Character: rural and urban

-Settlements range in character from farming communities and frontier villages to urban suburbs and neighborhoods.
-The four largest settlements, Modi'in Illit, Ma'ale Adumim, Beitar Illit and Ariel, have achieved city status.
-Ariel has 18,000 residents, while the rest have around 37,000 to 55,500 each.

 History

 Occupied territories

 Following the 1967 Six-Day War, Israel occupied a number of territories.
 It took over the remainder of the Palestinian Mandate territories of the West Bank including East Jerusalem, from Jordan which had controlled the territories since the 1948 Arab-Israeli war, and the Gaza Strip from Egypt, which had held Gaza under occupation since 1949.
 From Egypt, it also captured the Sinai Peninsula and from Syria it captured most of the Golan Heights, which since 1981 has been administered under the Golan Heights Law.